 If the books above seem like a little too much for you right now, don't forget that we've written a whole bunch of articles to help you do the work and think like a web designer.
 Check out all of our articles about building a website, including basics on SEO, how to score your website, and so much more!

 Struggling with a specific area of building a kickass website for your soap business?
-Join us on the Community forum (it’s free to join) and ask for help!
+Leave a comment!

 Want to build your own soapy success story, but aren't sure where to start?

 One of the most common mistakes that soapmakers make when starting a soap business is diving in before taking stock of the details.